 Potentially Significant Impact.
-The proposed project could conflict with the Orange County Congestion Management Program (CMP; OCTA 2011).
-As described in Section 6.3.16(a), conflicts could occur due to an increase in student enrollment and campus visitors.
-The CMP requires that intersections do not fall below a level of service score of "E." It is unknown whether the project would conflict with level of service standards, or any other standards set by the CMP.
+The proposed project could conflict with the Orange County Congestion Management Program (CMP).
+As described in Section 6.16(a), conflicts could occur due to an increase in student enrollment and campus visitors.
+The CMP requires that intersections not fall below a level of service (LOS) score of "E" (OCTA 2011).
+It is unknown whether the project would conflict with LOS standards or any other standards set by the CMP, which would constitute a potentially significant impact.
 A traffic impact analysis will be conducted and the results included in the PEIR.